SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 - What screens and resolutions are you aiming for?

-> if you just draw your objects to the screen using exact coordinates, what happens when your resolution changes or you start running on a mobile device with a much smaller screen.&nbsp; If you do not cater for scale this can cause major headaches.
+> if you just draw your objects to the screen using exact coordinates, what happens when your resolution changes or you start running on a mobile device with a much smaller screen.
+If you do not cater for scale this can cause major headaches.

 - What refresh rate are you aiming for?

-> Different hardware handles the timing differently in your game.&nbsp; XNA provides the GameTime Class to help with this but if you do not handle it properly you are game will just look off or things wo not happen when you expect them to.
+> Different hardware handles the timing differently in your game.
+XNA provides the GameTime Class to help with this but if you do not handle it properly you are game will just look off or things wo not happen when you expect them to.

-There are many other considerations and I’ll cover them as we come to them, such as Shader effects, renderstates and such,&nbsp; most are out of the scope of a basic 2D game and not be covered until the 3D tutorial.
+There are many other considerations and I’ll cover them as we come to them, such as Shader effects, renderstates and such,  most are out of the scope of a basic 2D game and not be covered until the 3D tutorial.

 * * *